-Since the beginning of the Syria crisis, the European Commission has contributed more than €583 million for humanitarian assistance inside Turkey, providing services such as health, food and basic needs assistance, winterization, shelter, education, water and sanitation, psychological support and protections programmes to refugees in camps and urban settings.
+Since the beginning of the Syria crisis, the European Commission has contributed more than €583 million, providing services such as health, food and basic needs assistance, winterization, shelter, education, water and sanitation, psychological support and protections programmes to refugees in camps and urban settings.

-In June 2016, the Commission published the Humanitarian Implementation Plan for Turkey (HIP), for a total amount of €505,65 million, making it the largest HIP ever published.
-The largest ever humanitarian programme in EU history was contracted in September under this HIP for a total amount of €348 million: the Emergency Social Safety Net (ESSN).
-The ESSN is using direct cash transfers through debit cards to cover the everyday needs of the most vulnerable refugee families in Turkey.
-Financed by the EU and its Member States under the 'Facility for Refugees in Turkey', it is the first social assistance scheme of its kind, combining international humanitarian know-how and government services to reach out to one million refugees across Turkey.
-The ESSN is cost-effective and efficient as well as more dignified for the beneficiaries.
-The ESSN comes on top of the €74 million contracted by the end of July under the HIP Turkey to scale up activities in the field of protection, winterisation, health and education. €90 million had already have contracted by 15 April, under the HIP Syria regional crisis, in order to scale- up ongoing humanitarian activities.
+In June 2016, the Commission published the Humanitarian Implementation Plan for Turkey (HIP), for a total amount of € 505,65 million, making it the largest HIP ever published.
+In early September a further €348 million has been contracted through the largest ever humanitarian programme using direct cash transfers to cover the everyday needs of the most vulnerable refugee families in Turkey: the Emergency Social Safety Net (ESSN).
+Financed with by the EU and its Member States under the 'Facility for Refugees in Turkey', is the first social assistance scheme of its kind, marrying international humanitarian know-how and government services to reach out to one million refugees across Turkey.